srobo/docs/simulator/index.md

 ### Prerequisites

-You need to download and install [Webots](https://cyberbotics.com/#download) (the download is around 400MB).
+You need to download and install [Webots](https://cyberbotics.com/#download) (the download is around 300MB).
 This is the platform we run our simulation in.
-We recommend version "R2021b" of Webots.
+Only version "R2022b" of Webots is supported.

 #### Python Version